vtexdocs/help-center-content/docs/tutorials/en/how-to-change-the-sorting-of-delivery-types-in-the-cart.md

 ---
-title: How to change the sorting of delivery types in the cart?
+title: 'How to change the sorting of delivery types in the cart?'
 id: 2dSSqqtT4wmaIMoYu2SMG0
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:46.019Z